corenova/kos/doc/usage.md

 kos>
 ```

-As you `load` more personas into **KOS**, the runtime automatically
+As you `load` more reactors into **KOS**, the runtime automatically
 attains additional *reactions* that it can perform.
 Pressing `<TAB>`
 from the prompt gives you a listing of currently possible **stimuli**
 that the runtime can react to.

-The ability to `load` additional personas from the local file system
+The ability to `load` additional reactors from the local file system
 at any time provides **KOS** with *unbounded* adaptive
 characteristics.
 The `load` token can also be sent to the **KOS**
 instance from a remote source.

 From the `kos>` prompt, you can also use the `.info` command to check
-the state of all internally loaded personas at any time.
+the state of all internally loaded reactors at any time.

 ## Sending Stimuli